Libertree/libertree/MANUAL-INSTALLATION.md

 sufficient confidence and technical ability, other technologies can be used instead to achieve a full, functional Libertree installation.

+**If you are using Debian or a similar distribution, please follow the simple instructions in INSTALLATION.md instead.**

 ## Using the installer script

 We provide an installer script that sets up Libertree according to the